 A student is eligible for the program if the student graduated from a Colorado high school or was awarded a high school equivalency credential during the 2023-24 academic year; completes the free application for federal student aid or the Colorado application for state financial aid; and did not receive a grant from the Colorado opportunity scholarship initiative.

-Scholarships are awarded in the following priority: To all eligible students who intend to enroll at a service provider to pursue an in-demand or high-priority postsecondary pathway, then to other eligible students who intend to enroll at a service provider.
-Each scholarship award is for up to $1,500.
+Scholarships are awarded in the following priority: First, to all eligible students who intend to enroll at a service provider to pursue an in-demand or high-priority postsecondary pathway, then to other eligible students who intend to enroll at a service provider.
+The office or vendor determines the amount of each scholarship award, up to a maximum $1,500.
 Scholarship money is distributed to the service provider for use by the student for tuition, fees, and books.

-The bill requires the office to contract with vendors to provide postsecondary and career advising at schools identified by the office.
-The office shall make efforts to identify a diversity of schools in rural and urban areas of the state to receive postsecondary advising support .
+The act requires the office to contract with vendors to provide postsecondary and career advising at schools identified by the office.
+The office shall make efforts to identify a diversity of schools in rural and urban areas of the state to receive postsecondary advising support.

-general assembly to appropriate state treasurer to transfer $25 million for the program from the general fund to the universal high school scholarship cash fund (cash fund).
-The bill appropriates $25 million from the cash fund to the office for the program.
+The act requires the state treasurer to transfer $25 million from the general fund to the universal high school scholarship cash fund (cash fund).
+The act appropriates $25 million from the cash fund to the office of the governor for the program.